anvilproject/anvil-portal/content/guides/content/example-page.md

 ```

 >####Tip
->I am a blockquote with only one paragrah
+>I am a blockquote with only one paragraph

 >I am a blockquote with no tip heading
 >But I have a second paragraph